warthog37/tilted-gryphons.github.io/pages/raider-expectations.md

 ---
 title: Raider Expectations
 ---
-<span class="notice--info">If we left everything up to luck or a magic 8-ball, we'd never get anywhere.
-Read this information so that you aren't left guessing about what's expected of you, and if you have a question, ***ASK IT!***</span>
+If we left everything up to luck or a magic 8-ball, we'd never get anywhere.
+Read this information so that you aren't left guessing about what's expected of you, and if you have a question, ***ASK IT!***

 ### Attendance
 We require you to maintain 75% [attendance](https://docs.google.com/spreadsheets/d/177cdGkRlzIuB7uNDkvu6BLzvX5bJ78070ZargMugxVo/edit#gid=0).
 We recognise that real life happens and that sometimes you won’t be able to make a raid.